Customize your performance data

-You can either include or hide deleted campaigns, ad groups, ads, keywords, and networks in your statistics tables.
-The first menu on the toolbar above the table lets you control the display of deleted items.
+You can either include or hide removed campaigns, ad groups, ads, keywords, and networks in your statistics tables.
+The first menu on the toolbar above the table lets you control the display of removed items.

-- To hide deleted items, click the first button on the toolbar and select All but deleted.
+- To hide removed items, click the first button on the toolbar and select All but removed.

-- To show deleted items, click the first button on the toolbar and select All to see all enabled, paused, and deleted items.
+- To show removed items, click the first button on the toolbar and select All to see all enabled, paused, and removed items.
 For the campaign and ad group tables, you can also select All enabled to see only active items.

 If the performance graph isn't visible above your data table, click the graph icon on the toolbar above the table to make it appear.
 (You can click the icon again to make the graph disappear.)

 You can compare two metrics using the drop-down menus just above the graph on the left.
 Click each drop-down menu and select the metric you’re interested in.
 For example, if you wanted to gauge the effectiveness of a particular keyword, you could choose to view impressions and clicks at the same time.

 You can also compare two date ranges for these metrics by selecting “Compare dates” from the drop-down date range menu in the upper right corner of the page.
 For example, you could view your total clicks and impressions from this week alongside your total clicks and impressions from last week.